-On October 11, 2012 the U.S. Postal Service® (USPS®) announced new prices and services for 2013.
-These changes will take effect on January 27, 2013 for both Competitive and Market Dominant mail classes.
+Each year – at least once per year – the U.S. Postal Service® (USPS®) changes rates across their various mail classes and extra services.
+These price changes will take effect for both Competitive and Market Dominant mail classes on January 26, 2014.
 Endicia has created these pages as a resource to help explain the details of these changes and what they mean for your business.

 Market Dominant mail classes are USPS® services that do not have similar or equivalent services offered by private carriers.
 Price increases for these mail classes cannot rise more than the current Consumer Price Index.